gbraad-docs/knowledge-base/various/quotes.md

 "Software is the hidden writing that whispers the stories of possibility to our hardware", and we are the Storytellers. - Grady Booch

 "Fail faster to succeed sooner"

+"Being a kid has nothing to do with age"